gini/gini-switch-sdk-android/documentation/pages/usage.rst

 Usage of the SDK
 ================

-The only class that should be used to interact with the SDK is the ``TariffSdk`` and it's created instance from the chapter before(:ref:`Configuration`).
+The only class that should be used to interact with the SDK is the ``TariffSdk`` and its created instance from the chapter before(:ref:`Configuration`).
 To start the SDK a method to get a configured Activity is provided by in the ``TariffSdk`` class.

 .. code-block:: java